vedant-murkute/movieflix-app/README.md

 # MovieFlix App

 A react native app that displays a list of movies from The Movie Database (TMDb) API.
-The app shows top movies for each year and users can filter by genre, the app also loads top movies from previous / next years as the user scrolls through the list.
+The app shows top movies for each year and users can filter by genre.
+The app also loads top movies from previous years by pulling down on the list and movies from next years as the user scrolls through the list.
 There is also a feature to search a movie based on user input.

 # Steps to Run the App